misje/opencti-wazuh-connector/docs/source/wazuh.rst

 =====

 Wazuh is an open-source :term:`SIEM`.
 Read more about the tool on `its website
 <https://wazuh.com/>`_.
-You're expected to be familiar with Wazuh and have it
+You are expected to be familiar with Wazuh and have it
 deployed, otherwise this connector will not be very useful to you.
-However, if you're coming from the :term:`CTI` world and want to test the connector on a demo instance of Wazuh with test data, have a look at the :ref:`full demo
+However, if you are coming from the :term:`CTI` world and want to test the connector on a demo instance of Wazuh with test data, have a look at the :ref:`full demo
 <full-demo>`.

-In order to fully understand how the connector works, it's worth knowing at least a little bit about how Wazuh works.
+In order to fully understand how the connector works, it is worth knowing at least a little bit about how Wazuh works.

 .. _agent: